TobiObeck/ydkjs-reader/README.md

 # YDKJS Reader App built with svelte and tailwind.css

+A web client that displays the book series You Don't Know JS from Kyle Simpson.

 *Psst — looking for a shareable component template?
 Go here --> [sveltejs/component-template](https://github.com/sveltejs/component-template)*

 ---